HumanAdjust/Music-Loader/README.txt

 Upload Music
 Playing Music

-※It's for only purpose for personal practice.
+※It's only purpose for personal practice.